Jefferson Tabinas: Mito HollyHock

 In January 2021, Tabinas transferred to Mito HollyHock of the J2 League.
 He scored his first J.League goal in a 2–2 draw with Renofa Yamaguchi on 17 October.

 Buriram United

 On 7 January 2024, Tabinas moved to Thai League 1 giants Buriram United.
 He made his debut in a 2–1 league win against Lamphun Warriors on 11 February.
 Tabinas provided an assist to Supachai Chaided which saw his club coming back from 2–0 down to a 3–2 home win against Bangkok United on 3 March.
 He scored his first goal for the club in a 3–1 win against Muangthong United on 27 April.

 In the 2024–25 season, Tabinas make a total of 46 appearances for the club scoring 5 goals and 7 assists.

 Loan to Chonburi

 On 5 June 2025, Tabinas joined Chonburi on loan for the 2025–26 Thai League 1 season.

+Selangor

+On 1 July 2026, Tabinas transferred to Malaysia Super League team Selangor.
+He was praised for his high-level competitive experience in Thailand and Japan, which manager Kim Pan-gon hoped would bring significant value and quality to the squad.

+On 6 September 2026, playing with ten men, Tabinas scored the winning goal in a 3-2 victory against Melaka.